Harold Ramirez Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Royals pitching staff ranks 25th in the league.
+- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 23rd in the league.

-- The Royals have a 5.22 team ERA that ranks 28th among all league pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.22).

-- Royals pitchers combine to allow 106 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- Marsh (0-2) takes the mound for the Royals to make his third start this season.

 © 2023 Data Skrive.
 All rights reserved.